 - Weight8.8 ounces

 Some customers complain that the handle can break easily

 Tougher to get a consistent blend than an electric grinder provides

-Despite being relatively small, the powerful motor makes short work of spices, nuts and, of course, coffee beans with ease.
-Even better, the stainless steel blade is housed within a heavy-duty shell and 4oz capacity bowl, providing a lot of ground coffee within a short space of time.
+Despite being relatively small, the powerful motor makes short work of spices, nuts, and, of course, coffee beans with ease.
+Even better, the stainless steel blade is housed within a heavy-duty shell and 4oz capacity bowl, providing a lot of coffee grounds within a short space of time.

 Includes a one-year hassle-free replacement warranty

 Coffee dust accumulates easily in the grinder and small spaces

 Mueller Austria are consistently making their way into top ten lists across the country, despite being a relatively new manufacturer of kitchen appliances.
 Priding themselves on creating kitchen appliances with “German precision machinery”, this electric coffee grinder is another great release from the company, providing a consistent, powerful grind from within a compact shell- and all available at a very affordable price.